SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 1) A distribution of elements of type `T`
    - It should consist of values (/elements) within the specified range
-   - It should have some way of defining the repetition of elements
+   - It should have some way of defining the repetition of elements (some elements should occur M times, some should occur P times while some should occur just 1 time)
 2) For each element, perform a `get` operation in the cache
    - This results in measuring the hits and misses
 3) If the element is not present, perform a `put` operation in the cache